onezeroone-dev/ozo-rdiff-backup/README.md

 It runs with no arguments.
 When executed, it iterates through the *CONF* files in `LCONF_DIR` (`/etc/rdiff-backup.conf.d`) and performs the configured rdiff-backup job.

-Please visit https://onezeroone.dev/automating-rdiff-backup-with-bash for more information.
+Please visit https://onezeroone.dev to learn more about this script and my other work.

 ## Setup and Configuration